mattclarkdotnet/cf-flask-skeleton/README.md

     $ ./setup_runtime.sh

-Make a local commit so that you get a unique app name:
+Make a local commit so that you get a unique app name in your manifest:

     $ git commit --allow-empty -m "committing without changes to create unique commit ID"